iscas-system/EOP/README.md

 3. index and shape expression: may denote dynamic shapes and expressions.
 4. data types: from int8 to float32.
 5. basic topi operators can be used as meta-operators.

+# data path
+Profile data are stored in /data.